On the number of integers in a generalized multiplication table: Heuristic arguments

 \section{Heuristic arguments}

 In this section we develop a heuristic argument in support of Theorem \ref{thm2}.
-The argument given in Subsection~\ref{main} is a generalization of heuristics developed by Ford in~\cite{kf1} for the case $k=1$ and subsequently by the author in~\cite{dk} for the case $k\ge2$.
-In Subsection~\ref{conde0} we introduce some new ideas in order to explain the appearance of condition \eqref{e0}\;in the statement of Theorem \ref{thm2}.
+Its main part is given in Subsection 2.1 and it is a generalization of an argument developed by Ford in~\cite{kf1} for the case $k=1$ and subsequently by the author in~\cite{dk} for the case $k\ge2$.
+In Subsection~\ref{conde0} we introduce some new ideas in order to explain the appearance of condition \eqref{e0} in the statement of Theorem \ref{thm2}.

-Before we delve into the details of this argument, we make some definitions and state two elementary but basic results we will be using throughout the entire paper.
+Before we delve into the details of this argument, we introduce some additional notation and state two elementary but basic results we will be using throughout the entire paper.
 For $\bv a=(a_1,\dots,a_k)\in\SN^k$ and $\bv y,\bv z\in\SR^k$ let and Finally, set and let $ i_0$ be the minimum element of $\{1,\dots,k\}$ such that